bae-sohee/Language_Modeling/README.md

 ### Assignment Objective
 - Vanilla RNN and LSTM models are implemented to compare their performance.
-- Analyzing the quality of text generated using various temperature parameters
+- Analyzing the quality of text generated using various temperature parameters.

 ## 1. Environment
 - Python version is 3.8.